viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 > [!IMPORTANT]
 >
 > XADC can run at 1 Msps, but that doesn't mean it's wise to run it at 1&nbsp;Msps in all circumstances.
 It very much depends on the circuitry before the XADC and the characteristics of the input signal.
-> I will explore this topic in the next chapters.
+> I will explore this topic in the following chapters.

 > [!IMPORTANT]
 >
 > The guaranteed analog bandwidth of auxiliary channels is only 250 kHz.
-> The Zynq-7000 SoC [Data Sheet DS187](https://docs.amd.com/v/u/en-US/ds187-XC7Z010-XC7Z020-Data-Sheet) states on page 68 that Auxiliary Channel Full
-> Resolution Bandwidth is 250 kHz.
+> The Zynq-7000 SoC [Data Sheet DS187](https://docs.amd.com/v/u/en-US/ds187-XC7Z010-XC7Z020-Data-Sheet) states on page 68 that the Auxiliary Channel Full Resolution Bandwidth is 250 kHz.

 You can sample an auxiliary channel at 1 Msps.
 However, signals with a frequency higher than 250 kHz are not guaranteed to be precisely recorded.
 This seems to be an analog bandwidth limitation of Zynq-7000 circuits related to auxiliary channels.

 The data sheet doesn't mention the bandwidth of the dedicated analog input channel V<sub>P</sub> /V<sub>N</sub>.
-We can assume that it is at least 500 kHz (i.e., the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency) for 1 Msps ADC).
+We can assume it is at least 500 kHz (i.e., the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency) for 1 Msps ADC).

 ## Acquisition and settling time—the theory

+In this chapter, I will summarize what Zynq-7000 XADC User Guide [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC) and the Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc) tell us about acquisition and settling time.

+### Acquisition time

 The principle of XADC operation is charging an internal capacitor to a voltage equal to the voltage of the analog input being measured.
 Any electrical resistance between the input voltage and the internal capacitor will, of course, slow down the charging of the capacitor.
 If you don't give the internal XADC capacitor enough time to charge, the input voltage determined by the XADC will be lower than the actual input voltage.

-The next picture is a copy of [Figure 2-5](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_26771_X_Ref_Target) from Zynq-7000 XADC User Guide [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC), chapter "Analog Input Description" (page 22 of the PDF version of UG480).
+The next picture is a copy of [Figure 2-5](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_26771_X_Ref_Target) from Zynq-7000 XADC User Guide [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC), chapter "Analog Input Description" (page 22 of the PDF version of the UG480).

 <img src="pictures\UG480_fig_2-5.png" title=""  width="650">

-**TODO: AUX has full resolution bandwidth of 250 kHz.** see [DS187](https://docs.amd.com/v/u/en-US/ds187-XC7Z010-XC7Z020-Data-Sheet), page 68

-We see in the picture that in the unipolar mode the current to the capacitor goes through two internal resistances R<sub>MUX</sub>.
+We see in the picture that in the unipolar mode, the current to the capacitor goes through two internal resistances R<sub>MUX</sub>.
 In bipolar mode, two capacitors are used, and the current into them goes through a single internal resistance R<sub>MUX</sub>.
 R<sub>MUX</sub> is the resistance of the analog multiplexer circuit inside the Zynq XADC.
 Please note that the value of R<sub>MUX</sub> for a dedicated analog input is different from the R<sub>MUX</sub> of the auxiliary inputs.

 Xilinx is giving us [Equation 2-2](https://docs.amd.com/r/qOeib0vlzXa1isUAfuFzOQ/Jknshmzrw3DvMZgWJO73KQ?section=XREF_62490_Equation2_2) in the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Analog-Inputs) for calculating minimum acquisition time in unipolar mode:
 ```math
 t_{ACQ} = 9 \times ( R_{MUX} + R_{MUX} ) \times C_{SAMPLE}
 ```
+Factor 9 is the time constant.
+It is derived from $`\TC=ln(2^{N+m})`$ TC = Ln 2(N + m), where N = 12 for a 12-bit system and m = 1 additional resolution bit.
 R<sub>MUX</sub> for an auxiliary input is 10 kΩ.
 C<sub>SAMPLE</sub> is specified by Xilinx as 3 pF.
 Therefore, we calculate the minimum acquisition time t<sub>ACQ</sub> for an unipolar auxiliary input as follows: